viamrobotics/viam-python-sdk/examples/module/README.md

 Similarly, the `summation` directory contains the analogous definitions for the `Summation` service type.
 The files in this directory mirror the files in the `gizmo` directory.

 The `arm` directory contains all the necessary definitions for creating a custom modular `Arm` component type.
-Since it is subclassing an already existing component supported by the Viam SDK, there is no need for a `api.py` file.
+Since it is subclassing an already existing component supported by the Viam SDK, there is no need for an `api.py` file.
 For a more in-depth tutorial on how to write a modular component from an existing resource, see the [documentation](https://python.viam.dev/examples/example.html#create-custom-modules).

 There is also a `main.py` file, which creates a module, adds the desired resources, and starts the module.
 This file is called by the `run.sh` script, which is the entrypoint for this module.
 Read further to learn how to connect this module to your robot.